18F/ads-bpa/_pages/working-with-us/industry-partners.md

 We asked vendors for a demonstration of their software development capabilities as part of the proposal evaluation.
 Doing it this way not only helps yield high-quality vendors, but also reduces how much "bid & proposal" expense companies have to incur.
 This requires very little, if any, in the way of written responses, unlike the typical case.

 We awarded a BPA under GSA IT Schedule 70.
 The BPA was competed among existing vendors on Schedule 70 and orders made by 18F on behalf of their partner agencies.
+We only awarded the full-stack pool, and not the development or design pools.

 ## Small business friendly